 Quicker Development Process

-Perhaps the most important benefit of using Angular is rapid application development.
-It also offers immense technical capabilities and features which enable a developer to create dynamic, powerful, and efficient apps in no time.
+Perhaps the most crucial benefit of using Angular is rapid application development.
+It also offers immense technical capabilities and features that enable developers to quickly create dynamic, powerful, and efficient apps.
 Moreover, these capabilities include two-way binding, Angular CLI, detailed documentation, Google Support, and differential loading.

 Fantastic Material Design Library

-Lastly, Angular Material is a great design library made by Google to let developers create highly engaging and responsive user interfaces.
+Lastly, Angular Material is a great design library made by Google that lets developers create highly engaging and responsive user interfaces.

-To be sure, as with all frameworks, there are some shortcomings of Angular too.
+To be sure, as with all frameworks, Angular also has some shortcomings.

 Sharp Learning Curve